toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 you may require any .js file underneath computer/home, see (nyi) tutorial, or check out the system/include files to see how exports are handled from source files.

-for now, we don't need to be super concerned with those types. instead, we can now focus on actually setting up our graphics context, then we can begin creating a scene and Renderinging it.
+for now, we don't need to be super concerned with those types. instead, we can now focus on actually setting up our graphics context, then we can begin creating a scene and Rendering it.

 ## Graphics Module & Context